immunogenomics/1K1K_QC/README.md

 Donlin, Jennifer H. Anolik, Joseph E. Powell, Deepak A. Rao, Michael B. Brenner, Maria Gutierrez-Arcelus, Soumya Raychaudhuri.
 Mapping the dynamic genetic regulatory architecture of HLA genes at single-cell resolution. medRxiv 2023.03.14.23287257; doi: https://doi.org/10.1101/2023.03.14.23287257

+The cells-by-features table described in Supplemenary Text 2 (included in this repo as "OneK1K_Doublet_Removal_Report.pdf”) and indexed by cell barcode is available here as “cell_meta.csv.”
+This table can be used for filtering cells from the published
+OneK1K dataset to achieve the same QC described here.